 How to Transfer or Merge Your RRSP (From One Bank to Another)

 At some point, you might want to transfer your RRSP to a new bank.
-People do this if they want to consolidate accounts or find cheaper investments.
-They might also select this option if they want a self-directed account, are interested in using a robo-advisor or are seeking an alternative advisor.
+People do this if they want to consolidate accounts or to save on investment fees.
+People might also select this option if they want a self-directed account, are interested in using a robo-advisor or are seeking an alternative advisor.

-- People think transfer fees are high: Transfer fees might be $50 to as high as $150+tax.
-But, you might be able to get your new bank advisor to pay some or all of your transfer-out costs.
+- Transfer fees are high: Transfer fees might be $50 to as high as $135+tax.
+But you might be able to get your new bank advisor to pay some or all of your transfer-out costs.

-- People think you have to pay tax on transfers: Transfers do not incur taxes and can be made in kind or in cash.
+- You have to pay tax on transfers: Transfers do not incur taxes and can be made in kind or in cash.

 Types of RRSP Transfers

-When making transfers, you can request a full or partial transfer.
-And, then decide if you want an in kind transfer or an in cash transfer.
+When making transfers, you can request a full or partial transfer, then decide if you want an in kind transfer or an in cash transfer.

-Partial Transfers: These are only if you want to move certain positions in your account from one bank to another.
+- Partial transfers: Use these if you want to move certain positions in your account from one bank to another.

-In Cash Transfers: In cash transfers are when you sell, liquidate or redeem assets in an old account and cash is transferred to the new account.
-This option is used by people when one bank doesn’t offer the same account option as a new bank.
-A drawback is you might lose money on your assets if prices are down.
+- In cash transfers: These transfers are when you sell, liquidate or redeem assets in an old account, and transfer cash to the new account.
+This option is typically used when one bank doesn’t offer the same account option as a new bank.

 Note: Talk to a financial advisor about the ramifications with in cash transfers.
 You won’t have input in selling price or times when positions or sold.
 If, in addition to your RRSP, you transfer non-registered accounts to the new financial institution, you might cause a capital gains tax.